 Ray: It really is about stewardship.
 So whether it’s like in your case, leading a very substantially – now substantially – sized, non-profit Christian ministry or a small start-up or a large company, whatever, leadership is about stewardship of the human capital, to your point, Beth, as well as those financial and other non-financial resources.
 That’s really what leadership is all about is stewardship.
 And so I thank you guys for sharing those examples.
 Okay.
 So I don’t believe in regrets.
 However, I think there are in all of our lives, things that we would do differently if given another chance.
 So if you could kind of hit the pause button and say, “Hey, if we had a chance to do this differently,” what would you do differently along the way?

 Todd: You know, I heard a great quote, and I think it was Schultz, who was the operations guy for a hotel chain.
-But anyway, he said, he said, culture is an outcome.
-Yeah, and, and I think if, if we did something over, we did a great job.
-I think in the beginning with a small team, we had a culture, it just, it just was organic, and the people that we recruited, the people that came and served alongside of us, there was a culture that was there, I think, if I would have done something different, it would be to make sure that we maintain that culture as we grew.
+But anyway, he said, culture is an outcome.
+And I think if we did something over, we did a great job.
+I think in the beginning with a small team, we had a culture, it just was organic, and the people that we recruited, the people that came and served alongside of us, there was a culture that was there.
+I think if I would have done something different, it would be to make sure that we maintain that culture as we grew.
 And we’ve done a fairly decent job of that, but I think I would have been more intentional about investing in that because that culture has a significant impact.
 It’s about the stewardship issue; it’s about sharing resources and other organizations; it’s all those things that we highly value.
 But they’re caught, not taught.
 You know, you got to make sure that you maintain that as you grow.